About the lab

 Fellow, Cooperative Institute for Research in Environmental Sciences

 I am a biogeochemist.
 I study how we change the fundamental processes that underlie life on Earth and how those changes feed back to affect our well-being.
 A former mentor of mine, Professor Stephen Trombulak, once told me to find what I love to study - no matter what it is, no matter how small-seeming - and pursue it.
 I took his advice to heart, and have found myself working across the periodic table on questions from local to global scales.
 I love learning and combining a variety of technical approaches, from isotope geochemistry to soil physics and hydrology.
 I conduct both focused, process-based studies as well as large-scale data analyses.
 I see science as a language and a tool for change.
 I share this perspective with my students by teaching dynamic, interactive classes and mentoring them as collaborators - a favorite part of my job!
-Outside of science, I love all kinds of movement, sharing time with dear friends, and playing with my two kiddos.
+Outside of science, I love all kinds of movement - dance, martial arts, weight-lifting, cycling… - sharing time with dear friends, and playing with my two kiddos.

 I study how animal activity changes biogeochemical processes and water quality in the critical zones of montane environments.
 This research is important for understanding the evolution of the critical zone in the changing climate and its ability to provide resources to ecosystems and humans.
 I’m an avid skier, mountain biker, and am most at ease in the backcountry.